ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/biometrics-webauthn.md

 ## What does this mean for us?

-Though we are using a [Good Practice Guie (GPG) 45](https://www.gov.uk/government/publications/identity-proofing-and-verification-of-an-individual) score of low in our service, this gives us and the user an increased score of High.
+Though we are using a [Good Practice Guide (GPG) 45](https://www.gov.uk/government/publications/identity-proofing-and-verification-of-an-individual) score of low in our service, this gives us and the user an increased score of High.
 This has benefits to both parties.

-We have confience that the authenticated user is who they say they are over many sessions.
+We have confidence that the authenticated user is who they say they are over many sessions.
 Most importantly, at the final point of signing the LPA, we have confidence that the same device(s) that have been used throughout, including during verification, match the final submission.

 ## Ethical Concerns